maxitg/SetReplace/README.md

  Module[{v6}, {{v5, v6, v1}, {v6, v4, v2}, {v4, v5, v3}}]
 ```

-This last form of the rule is the one that we use most often, and is also the one that is accepted by `WolframModel` by default (more on that in `WolframModel` section).
+This last form of the rule is the one that we use most often and is also the one that is accepted by `WolframModel` by default (more on that in `WolframModel` section).

 `ToPatternRules` is listable in a trivial way:
 ```